-The Marilyn Bianchi Kids’ Playwriting Festival is open to all kids in Cuyahoga County, grades 1-12, whether home-schooled or attending a public, private or charter school.
+- The MBKPF is open to all students grades 1-12, whether home-schooled or attending a public, private or charter school.

-Plays must be the original work of the student who is submitting it.
-No collaborations, adaptations or copying from movies, TV, books, video games or other plays.
-Teachers and parents can offer advice, such as “This play doesn’t have an ending”, but they should not help with the story line, characters or dialogue.
+- Plays must be the original work of the individual student who is submitting it.
+No collaborations, adaptations, or copying situations or characters from movies, TV, books, video games or other plays.

-The play may be any category: comedy, drama, mystery, fantasy - wherever your imagination leads you.
-The Festival is limited to non-musical plays (but scripts may call for brief music or song as part of the action).
+- The play may be any genre: comedy, drama, mystery, fantasy - wherever your imagination leads you.

-Each play will be read by at least 3 readers.
-Prizes will be awarded on the basis of imagination and human values as much as playwriting skills.
-The age and grade of the playwright will be taken into consideration by the judges.
+Readers award points on the basis of imagination and human values as much as playwriting skills, The age and grade of the playwright will be taken into consideration by the judges.

 HOW TO ENTER

-Make sure each page of the play is numbered and contains the title of your play – but not your name.
+- Make sure each page of the play is numbered and contains the title of the play but not your name.

-2. Having anywhere from two to ten characters in your play is a good thing.
+- Every play needs characters!
 The characters can be people (kids, teenagers or grown-ups), animals (dogs, cats, insects), monsters (all kinds), robots, plants (trees, flowers, poison ivy) and even inanimate objects (a television set, a toaster, a washing machine), etcetera.
 Aim to have between 2 and 10 characters.

-3. Having your play take place anywhere from one to three locations is another good thing.
+- Having your play take place anywhere from one to three locations is another good thing.
 Where does your story happen?
 Where do the characters go?

-4. Remember a play is different from a movie.
-If in your play a character jumps out of a plane, lands in pasture on top of a giant bull who throws him into a lake that he then swims across: this will be a challenge to put on a stage.
+- Remember that a play is different from a movie.
+If, in your play, a character jumps out of a plane, lands in pasture on top of a giant bull who throws him into a lake that he then swims across: this will be a challenge to put on a stage.
 This would be something you would more likely to see in a movie.